szegedim/codec21/codec21.md

 All local cache is discarded.
 Session reset has no actual codec command.
    It is defined by the carrier.
    We start a new black frame of RGB (0, 0, 0) and silent audio.
-A server may send a reference frame (traditionally called an I frame) by eliminating references to the previous frames and overwriting all pixels.
+A server may send a reference frame (a.k.a.
+I frame) by eliminating references to the previous frames and overwriting all pixels.
  - Frame: A frame is a physical image and the matching audio sample.
  When we start the frame it resets the cursor to the (0,0)